BanPolytech/VideoStation/README.md

 | :----------------: | :----------------: | :----------------: |
 | ![Screen3](s3.png) | ![Screen4](s4.png) | ![Screen5](s5.png) |

-The project contains 6 web servers, 2 pilots and 5 silos.
+The project contains 6 web servers, 2 pilots and 4 silos.

 One pilot containing the video application, distributing requests to different silos.
 And another one for the bonus application "todoApp" that we made already, using the silo "user" of the video application, and another personal silo.

+The silos of the video application are "historique", "users", "videos", and the particular silo for todoApp is "tasks".

 The backend is developed with [nodeJS](http://nodejs.org/), the frontend with [AngularJS](https://angularjs.org/).